Henry Winter Davis: Career in Congress

 President Lincoln disapproved of the bill, and as he did not sign it, it did not become law; on July 8, Lincoln issued a proclamation defining his position.
 Soon afterward, on August 4, 1864, Davis joined Senator Benjamin Wade of Ohio, who had piloted the bill through the Senate, in issuing a manifesto, "To the Supporters of the Government," which violently denounced President Lincoln for encroaching on the domain of Congress and insinuated that the presidential policy would leave slavery unimpaired in the reconstructed states.

 In a debate in Congress some months later he declared, "When I came into Congress ten years ago this was a government of law.
 I have lived to see it a government of personal will."
 He was one of the radical leaders who preferred John C. Frémont to Lincoln in the 1864 election, but subsequently withdrew his opposition and supported the President for re-election.
-Joining the Unconditional Union Party, he early favored the enlistment of African-Americans, and in July 1865 publicly advocated the extension of the suffrage to them.
+He early favored the enlistment of African-Americans, and in July 1865 publicly advocated the extension of the suffrage to them.
 He was not a candidate for re-election to Congress in 1864.
 On Election Night, 1864, during a discussion, Lincoln said: "It has seemed to me recently that Winter Davis was growing more sensible to his own true interests and has ceased wasting his time by attacking me.
 I hope for his own good he has.
 He has been very malicious against me but has only injured himself by it.
 His conduct has been very strange to me.
 I came here, his friend, wishing to continue so.
 I had heard nothing but good of him; he was the cousin of my intimate friend Judge Davis.
 But he had scarcely been elected when I began to learn of his attacking me on all possible occasions."

 Davis died in Baltimore on December 30, 1865.
 His remains were interred in Greenmount Cemetery.

 Henry W. Davis was a cousin of David Davis, an Associate Justice of the Supreme Court of the United States and later a U.S. Senator from Illinois.
 He was also a first cousin of Brevet Brigadier General Moses B. Walker who served as an associate justice of the Texas Supreme Court.